bgp/stayrtr/README.md

 By default, the session ID will be randomly generated.
 The serial will start at zero.

-You can define a serial to start with the following way:

-* the JSON must contain a `serial` field in `metadata`; and
-* the flag `-useserial` must be set to 1 or 2

-When flag is set to 1, every change of file will increment the serial regardless of the current `serial` field.
 Make sure the refresh rate of StayRTR is more frequent than the refresh rate of the JSON.

-When flag is set to 2, StayRTR will set the value of the serial in the JSON.
-If an ID is missed or not updated, it will cause discrepancies on the client.

 ## Configurations